What if I can't keep up?

 "Hash"?
 As in the drug?

 No. The Brits who started Hashing in 1938 in Malaysia lived in a building known as the "Hash House", named for its food.
-They invented a drunken game of 'hare and hounds', and so they became the "Hash House Harriers".
-If herbs are more your style, you're an adult and we can't stop you.
-However, we ask (read: mandate) that you do it discreetly and far away from the group, especially before January 2020.
+They invented a drunken game of hare and hounds, and so they became the "Hash House Harriers".
+Although recreational marijuana is legal in Illinois now, it is not provided by this group.
+If herbs are more your style, go ahead and bring your own, but you're on your own to find somewhere appropriate to do it (i.e. don't light up in the middle of our group in public).

 Can/should I bring a friend?